 After graduating from college, Krystal worked in the advertising department of the Washington Post.
 As an advertising coordinator, she supported sales staff and worked with small businesses on their ad schedules in the Washington Post and other media properties of the Washington Post company.
 This proved an excellent opportunity to get her feet wet in the media world and specifically, the fast paced world of newspaper publishing.

 After the Post, Krystal moved on to WETA, the PBS affiliate for Washington DC.
-At WETA she worked as an associate project manager in Learning Media, a department, where they developed and maintained educational, multimedia web projects.
+At WETA she worked as an Associate Project Manager in Learning Media department, where they developed and maintained educational, multimedia web projects.
 Krystal worked primarily on the BrainLine project, a web resource about preventing, treating, and living with traumatic brain injury.
 This position exposed her to all parts of the project work: management, administration, production, and technical.
 Working at WETA plugged Krystal into public media and introduced her to web development.

 Throughout her academic and professional career, music has continued to play a key role.
 Krystal’s participation in Culturally Yours, as well as her academic music study, shaped her college years.
 After graduating from college Krystal took piano lessons to support her composition skills and to allow her to accompany herself.
 She started a soul, classic rock band a few months thereafter, Red Line Soul, that began regularly gigging in the DC area.
 After Red Line Soul ended, Krystal and the Kick was born.
 More of a jazz, rock combo, Krystal and the Kick allowed her more artistic control over the repertoire of the group, and an opportunity to dig in to the recording process.

 The next step in Krystal’s musical evolution is graduate study in Ethnomusicology.
 She is currently a PhD candidate in the Music Department of Harvard University and for 2018-2019, a Jackie McLean Fellow at University of Hartford.
 She expects to graduate in 2019.